rwilliams04/uc-xromm/rsync/questions.md

 ## Where are the files to be transferred located?

-Specify the source paths on each system.
+Source paths on each system:

 #### Ripple